Aspose/releases.aspose.com/content/en/html/java/release-notes/2025/aspose-html-for-java-25-4-release-notes.md

 We are honored to announce the April release of Aspose.HTML for Java.

-**This release includes improvements to rendering performance.**
+**This release includes fixed rendering image and improvements to rendering performance.**

+We fixed the processing of getting local resources.

-We have optimized both execution time and memory usage when processing external resources.
+Also, we have optimized both execution time and memory usage when processing external resources.
 In individual cases, execution time has been reduced by 7% to 70%, with an average improvement of 28%.

 Additionally, the API has been updated to support Java native classes: